Megidd/jewelry-personalization/6_specs_for_3D_logic.md

 ## Ring creation

 The logic would create a simple 3D model for the ring according to the standard size passed as input.
-The ring is just like a simple tube or donut or torus. ~~The ring is created in STL ASCII file format.~~
+The ring is just like a simple tube or donut or torus.

+A sample STL file is attached to be used as the ring, if needed.

 ## Text adjustment